NationalSecurityAgency/skills-docs/docs/contribution/devEnv.md

 |   |   |   |   <client-display test name>_spec.js
 ```

-The end-to-end tests stand-up the skills-service, the dashboard and the client display web applications and then execute numerous tests against these web-applications to mimic users' actions.
+The end-to-end tests stand-up the skills-service, the dashboard, and the client display web applications and then execute numerous tests against these web-applications to mimic users' actions.

-To run cypress end-to-end tests (assumes that you have built skills-service.jar via the previous step):
+To run cypress end-to-end tests (assumes that you have built the skills-service.jar via the previous step):

 ```bash
 cd skills-service/e2e-tests